- 1. What is Andromeda Spaceways?

 - Andromeda Spaceways buys First Australian Serial Rights and limited electronic rights (four months).

-- Andromeda Spaceways is a magazine available in both eBook and PDF (printable) formats.
+- Andromeda Spaceways Magazine is available in both eBook (MOBI & EPUB) and PDF (printable) formats.
 Contracts ask for limited electronic rights, as well as rights to include story in an annual "Best of" anthology.

 - 7. What are some common story writing problems I should avoid?